-THE POWER OF CHOOSING TO BE PRESENT
+THE POWER OF PEACE

 Test your multitasking skills or use this fun exercise to show children how being present and focused on one thing at a time improves the quality of their work, helps get things done faster and will make them feel more accomplished.